PascalLeMerrer/bitter-apple/README.md

 $ ln -s node_modules/bitterapple/bitterapple-gherkin.js features/step_definitions/bitterapple-gherkin.js
 ```

+If using Windows, follow this guide to create a symlink: [How-To Geek Guide](http://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/).

 ## Contributing

 If you have any comments or suggestions, feel free to raise [an issue](https://github.com/bitterapple/bitterapple/issues) or fork the project and issue a pull request with suggested improvements.